-Our staff and trustees are committed to safeguarding the students at this school and contribute to multi-agency working to keep students and students safe.
+Our staff and Trustees are committed to safeguarding the students at this school and contribute to multi-agency working to keep staff and students safe.

-Safeguarding and promoting the welfare of children is defined for the purposes of this policy as:
+Working Together To Safeguard Children (December 2023) defines safeguarding as:

-- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- providing help and support to meet the needs of children as soon as problems emerge; - protecting children from maltreatment, whether that is within or outside the home, including online; - preventing impairment of children's mental and physical health or development;

+- ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children; - taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework.